aditi5050/aditi5050/README.md

 - 👩🏻‍💻 I’m a Full-Stack Developer

-- 🔭 I’m currently trying my hands on **Machine Learning & CP**
+- 🔭 I’m currently trying my hands on **Kubernetes & CP**

 - 📫 You can reach me out via 📧 **aditigoyalprg21@gmail.com**

-- ⚡ Fun fact **TThe only thing I enjoy more than dancing is having those deep, productive convos with society’s so-called nerds.**
+- ⚡ Fun fact **The only thing I enjoy more than dancing is having those deep, productive convos with society’s so-called nerds.**

 <h3 align="left">Lets Connect:</h3>
 <p align="left">